tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 If we insist that Design Thinking is the most important part of our jobs (and it is) and Product Designers are more than people who create pretty things then why are we still emphasizing coding lessons and 'design this app the course creator created?'
 They're important skills, but why are we calling them UX Design courses?

-We teach bootcampers skills and practices that may or may not be used in every project and never explain when and why they're best used.
+We teach bootcampers skills and practices which may or may not be used in every project and never explain when and why they're best used.
 The most frequent question asked by every level of Designer, "what does your process look like?"
 Frankly, there isn't one across the industry because being a Product Designer is *nothing like that*. **We ain't got no handbook because puzzles don't come with handbooks.**

 One of my most recent experiences with testing out a very popular ebook was defined by the author being unable to explain why we were doing things.
 Not refusing to.
 Literally, *unable*.
 You're not going to raise or develop a good Product Designer by never explaining, "Why?"